tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_diving_into_dot_notation.md

 path1: /likeadeveloper.html
 ---

-In the [previous topic](docapis_access_json_values.html), you accessed and printed a specific JSON value to the page.
-Let's dive into dot notation a little more.
+In the previous topic, [Access and print a specific JSON value](docapis_access_json_values.html), you accessed and printed a specific JSON value to the page.
+Let's dive into dot notation a little more, since understanding how to access the right JSON value you want is key to making use of the response.

 * TOC
 {:toc}